chrisbateman/Bright-Lights/README.md

-Bright-Lights
+Bright Lights
 =============

-This was an app I made for the iOS App Store.
-It was there for a year, where it made a small profit - but it's really too simplistic to be worth keeping there, so I let my developer license expire.
+This was an app I made a couple years ago for the iOS App Store (it's no longer available there).
+It was limited to iPhone 4+ on the App Store.
+It attempts to compensate for slower devices, but YMMV.
+Androids were particurly slow when I first tested them, but maybe they've improved since then.

 I wrote this code in 2012.
 I'd probably do a number of things differently now, but oh well.
 It worked.

-Some native iOS code initialized the menu (for i18n), so that currently isn't working.
-No mouse support either.
-I'm planning to make some updates so fix those issues.
+I'm in the process of making some updates to make the app suitable for the open web:

+**Completed Updates:**
+ - Switched from touch events to pointer events (hand.js as polyfill)
+ - Ported menu initialization from Objective-C

+**Needed Updates:**
+ - Adjust menu animations to adapt to screens larger than 1024px
+ - Menu i18n